- Competitive Analysis

 And guess what?
 It’s getting harder for businesses to connect with users on the platform.
 Within a week of the last Facebook algorithm update, organic reach plummeted lower than it was already.
 Another bummer?
-People are already spending 50 million fewer hours on the platform than they did in 2017.
+In 2018, people spent 50 million fewer hours on the platform than they did in 2017.

 While social media can help your business grow, don’t bank on using it as your sole marketing channel, especially in the future.

 Common Objections Business Owners Make Against Having a Website

 We work with small businesses every day, and when it comes to not having a website, we’ve heard just about every excuse on the planet—and they’re all incredibly misguided.
 I’ve listed the most common objections below, and our typical responses.

 Objection #1: “My business is too small, and I don’t have the budget for a website.”

 This is the most common objection we hear from small business owners.

 Look—your website is your number one marketing asset.
 Saying you don’t have the budget for it is like saying you don’t have the budget for an LLC license—you’re going to get in big trouble later if you don’t fork over that initial investment.